saehaana/Heirloom/README.md

 # Summary

 This discord bot provides ease of access to data commonly utilized by Apex Legends users.
-If you constantly forget or checkup daily on Apex in-game information, adding this bot to your server is a better alternative if you always leave your discord open.
-Otherwise you can stick to web searches as that will fulfill the same purpose.
+If you want to check up on Apex in-game information **WITHOUT** launching the game, adding this bot to your server is a better alternative if you always leave your discord open.
+Otherwise you can stick to web searches or opening the game as that will fulfill the same purpose.

 # Bot Invitation